HOME

 October – November –

-Hitler joins his regiment that’s in action at the Chemin des Dames, south and north of Ailette (a river north of the Aisne, France).
+Hitler joins his regiment that’s in action at the Chemin des Dames, south and north of Ailette (a river north of the Aisne, France) on October 17 or 18.

 October 13 – 26 - Champagne - Chemin des Dames